roycec133/Python-calculator/README.md

-# Python CLI Calculator
+# Python CLI Scientific Calculator

-This project is a command-line calculator application written entirely in Python.
-It supports multiple arithmetic operations, handles user input interactively, and manages edge cases such as division by zero.
-The tool is designed to run in any terminal environment.
+This project is a command-line scientific calculator written in Python.
+It supports a wide range of arithmetic operations, square roots, and trigonometric functions.
+The app is fully interactive, handles edge cases like division by zero and invalid input, and is designed using clean object-oriented programming principles.

 ## Features